-Over years of dedicated practice, she developed the Flow method in her London studio.
+Over years of dedicated practice, Agerd developed the Flow method in her London studio.
 Flow begins by directing small quantities of poured paint across the canvas.
-Mixing various medias, Agerd crafts striking, colorful vortices and grand cosmic swirls.
+Mixing various medias, Agerd crafts striking, colourful vortices and grand cosmic swirls.

-Over these backgrounds she renders archetypal subjects in acrylics, merging this new abstract technique with realist foregrounds.
-Agerd also began working with precious stones, affixing them to her pieces.
+Over these backgrounds, she renders archetypal subjects in acrylics, merging this new abstract technique with realist foregrounds.
+Agerd has also begun working with semi - precious stones, affixing them to her pieces.
 These lend her work new energy and dimensionality.

-The striking effects of her new Flow method and introduction of stones established her voice, brought into clearer focus through her point-of-view — evoking the power of interior states.
-And Agerd creates entire series with an emphasis on their interaction with interior design, creating bespoke items to encourage personal reflection and connection to values.
+The striking effects of her new Flow method, along with the introduction of stones, established her voice, brought into clearer focus through her point of view and evoking the power of interior states.
+Agerd creates entire series with an emphasis on their interaction with interior design, creating bespoke items to encourage personal reflection and connection to values.

 Galina Agerd’s work explores the pathways out of our attention-hacking consumerist society.
-As pervasive social media and spectacle debase our ability to live in the moment, we turn more and more to numbing agents to manage the overload — food, drugs, alcohol, even exercise.
+As pervasive social media noise and spectacle debase our ability to live in the moment, we turn more and more to numbing agents to manage the overload — food, drugs, alcohol and over consumption.
 Our obsession with stimulation and presenting ourselves online erodes our sense of self and our grasp of the grounding, sensuous experiences of a meaningful life.
 This wall of distraction seals us out of our own inner being.
-A doorway is needed to get through the noise and back to ourselves.
-Agerd’s art seeks to build that doorway.
+A doorway is needed to get through the noise and back to ourselves; Agerd’s art seeks to build that doorway.

-Using natural media like semi-precious stones, Agerd’s work connects us to higher energies.
-Her Flow paintings evoke the dream-images that shut out the chatter and babble of our culture, allowing the viewer moments of quiet reflection.
+Using natural media such as semi-precious stones, Agerd’s work connects us to higher energies.
+Her Flow paintings evoke dream-images to shut out the chatter and babble of our culture, allowing the viewer moments of quiet reflection.
 In these moments, the present is allowed to expand into its fullness, a relief of the burdens brought on by the screen.